Mission of the Conference

 - Social Entrepreneurship

-- Innovations and Innovative Entrepreneurship
+- Innovations and Technologies in Entrepreneurial Activities

-- Entrepreneurship for a Sustainable Environment
+- Entrepreneurship in Support of Ecology and a Sustainable Environment

-- Entrepreneurship Support Policies and Programmes
+- Government Policies and Programmes in Support of Entrepreneurship

-- Entrepreneurship Education and Training
+- Entrepreneurship Education and Training as Responds to World’s

 The above subtopics are indicative.
 The participants could also prepare

-presentations in close or interdisciplinary areas.
+presentations in allied or interdisciplinary areas.

-Enterprise Promotion – Lifetime Achievement Award.
+Award for Enterprise Promotion – Lifetime Achievement Award.

-International Council for Small Business (ICSB)
+Council for Small Business (ICSB)